Leon Kamin: Career

 As department chair at Princeton and then Northeastern, Kamin’s achievements included the creation of programs to recruit and support graduate students of color.

 Kamin co-authored the controversial book Not in Our Genes (1984) with geneticist Richard Lewontin and neurobiologist Steven Rose.
-This book criticized sociobiology and evolutionary psychology.
+This book attacked E. O Wilson's sociobiology and evolutionary psychology.
 Kamin was known in some circles for his speculation that the heritability of IQ could be "zero".
 (Mackintosh, 1998) In 1983, he was named a Guggenheim Fellow in psychology.

 He was honorary professor of psychology at the University of Cape Town in South Africa.

+Burt affair

+In March 1972 an invitation from the Princeton Psychology Department (which Kamin chaired at the time) to Richard Herrnstein (who had a few months earlier published a contentious article about race, gender, class, and intelligence) sparked controversy and threats of protest.
+Herrnstein canceled his visit, saying that "It would be enough for me not to come if they had placards on the wall."
+Kamin defended the invitation to Herrnstein, opposed the protests, and organized a meeting to discuss the controversy.
+The resulting debates spurred Kamin to start investigating the work on heritability of intelligence of Cyril Burt, work that Herrnstein was citing to support his views.
+Kamin concluded with the assertion that Burt had falsified his data.
+In 1974 he published his findings about Burt in the book The Science and Politics of IQ.

+Blocking effect controversy

+He himself was also subject to some controversy.
+Maes and colleagues reported fifteen experiments that attempted to replicate the blocking effect.
+None of them succeeded despite using procedures well-established in previous literature.